 - Certificate of Insurance listing the University as an additional insured or insurance waiver (if applicable)

-Bids (if applicable) or in limited situations a Sole Source justification that has been signed by the Procurement Department.
+- Bids (if applicable) or in limited situations a Sole Source justification that has been signed by the Procurement Department.

 - Other documents, depending on the contract type – Tax Questionnaire, UIS Checklist, Customer Information Addendum, Transportation Addendum, etc.